red-hat-storage/ocs-ci/conf/README.md

 * `cert_signing_service_url` - Automatic Certification Authority signing service URL.
 * `proxy_http_proxy`, `proxy_https_proxy` - proxy configuration used for installation of cluster behind proxy (vSphere deployment via Flexy)
 * `disconnected_http_proxy`, `disconnected_https_proxy`, `disconnected_no_proxy` - proxy configuration used for installation of disconnect cluster (vSphere deployment via Flexy)
+* `disconnected_env_skip_image_mirroring` - skip index image prune and mirroring on disconnected environment (this expects that all the required images will be mirrored outside of ocs-ci)
 * `customized_deployment_storage_class` - Customize the storage class type in the deployment.

 #### REPORTING

 Reporting related config.
 (Do not store secret data in the repository!).